Customer Data Protection: A Marketer’s Guide to Securing Customer Data

 Limiting access to data means there are fewer points of vulnerability for your organization.
 Each access point — where someone physically logs into a data analytics tool — is a point of weakness.

 Having fewer employees with access to your customer data also reduces the risk of internal data abuse.
-For example, let’s say you have to fire an employee, but they have access to so many SaaS tools, you’re not even sure what tools they have access to.
+For example, let’s say you have to fire an employee but they have access to so many SaaS tools that you're actually not even sure of the full list.
 You cut off their use to ten tools, but you forgot one.
 They go home and access that tool from their home computer because the data is stored in the cloud.
-Now, they can do whatever they want with that data.
+Now, they can do whatever they want with it.

 Had you just limited their access to only the tools they needed, you would have had a better understanding of which tools you needed to cut off.